Jon Shenk

-Jon Shenk is an Emmy-winning and Oscar-nominated documentary film director and director of photography, known for his films Lead Me Home Athlete A, An Inconvenient Sequel, Audrie & Daisy,The Island President, Lost Boys of Sudan.
-He is the co-founder, with his wife Bonni Cohen, of Actual Films, a documentary film company based in San Francisco, CA. He co-directed (with Pedro Kos) and photographed Lead Me Home which premiered in 2021 at the Telluride Film Festival, was acquired by Netflix, and was nominated for an Academy Award for Best Documentary (Short Subject) in 2022.
+Jon Shenk is an American documentary film director and director of photography known for his films In Waves and War, Lead Me Home, Athlete A, An Inconvenient Sequel, Audrie & Daisy,The Island President, Lost Boys of Sudan.
+He is the co-founder, with his wife Bonni Cohen, of Actual Films, a documentary film company based in San Francisco.
+He co-directed (with Pedro Kos) and photographed Lead Me Home which was nominated for an Academy Award for Best Documentary (Short Subject) in 2022.

 Career

 Jon Shenk was born and raised in Cincinnati, Ohio where he graduated from Wyoming High School.
 He has a bachelor's degree (BA) from Yale University in English Literature and a master’s degree (MA) from Stanford University in documentary filmmaking.
-He has taught documentary filmmaking at University of California, Berkeley in the Graduate Documentary program.

-Before founding Actual Films in 1999, he worked for Lucasfilm as the behind-the-scenes documentary filmmaker covering the making of Star Wars: Episode 1 – The Phantom Menace and directed the documentary The Beginning: Making Episode 1 (2001).
-He was awarded the 2004 Independent Spirit Award (Truer Than Fiction) for directing Lost Boys of Sudan (Shadow Distribution/PBS) which was also short-listed for an Academy Award.
-Shenk also served as the director of photography for the 2008 Academy Award-winning Smile Pinki (directed by Megan Mylan), and he won his first Emmy for Blame Somebody Else (Exposé: America's Investigative Reports/PBS) in 2007.
+Shenk worked for Lucasfilm as the behind-the-scenes documentary filmmaker covering the making of Star Wars: Episode I – The Phantom Menace and directed the documentary The Beginning: Making Episode 1 (2001).
+Shenk was the director of photography for the 2008 film Smile Pinki, and he won his first Emmy for Blame Somebody Else (Exposé: America's Investigative Reports/PBS) in 2007.

-In 2011, Shenk directed The Island President (Samuel Goldwyn Films/PBS), which premiered at the Toronto International Film Festival (TIFF), and won the 2011 TIFF's People's Choice Award and The International Documentary Association's (IDA) Pare Lorentz Award.
-In 2016, Jon co-directed (with Bonni Cohen) and photographed Audrie & Daisy which premiered in competition at the 2016 Sundance Film Festival, was acquired by Netflix, and won a Peabody Award.
-He co-directed and photographed An Inconvenient Sequel: Truth to Power (Participant Media/Paramount) which premiered on opening night of the Sundance Film Festival in 2017, was shortlisted as Best Documentary Feature for the 2018 Oscars, and was nominated for a 2018 BAFTA for Best Documentary.
-With Bonni Cohen, he co-directed Athlete A (Netflix) which premiered at the 2020 Tribeca Film Festival, and won a Grierson Award for Best Sports Documentary and an Emmy Award for Outstanding Investigative Documentary in 2021.
+In 2011, Shenk directed The Island President, which premiered at the Toronto International Film Festival (TIFF), and won the 2011 TIFF's People's Choice Award and The International Documentary Association's (IDA) Pare Lorentz Award.
+In 2016, he co-directed (with Bonni Cohen) and photographed Audrie & Daisy which premiered in competition at the 2016 Sundance Film Festival, was acquired by Netflix, and won a Peabody Award.
+He co-directed and photographed An Inconvenient Sequel: Truth to Power, which premiered on opening night of the Sundance Film Festival in 2017, was shortlisted as Best Documentary Feature for the 2018 Oscars, and was nominated for a 2018 BAFTA for Best Documentary.
+With Bonni Cohen, he co-directed Athlete A, which premiered at the 2020 Tribeca Festival, and won a Grierson Award for Best Sports Documentary and an Emmy Award for Outstanding Investigative Documentary in 2021.
+In 2024, he and Bonni Cohen directed In Waves and War, a documentary about the post-war struggles of Navy SEAL veterans, and alternative therapies.